A Star Is Born (2018 film): Plot

-Forty-three-year-old Jackson "Jack" Maine, a country rock singer privately battling an alcohol and drug addiction, plays at a concert.
-His primary support is Bobby, his manager and older half-brother.
+43-year-old Jackson "Jack" Maine, a country rock singer privately battling alcohol and drug addiction, performs at a concert.
+His primary source of support is Bobby, his manager and older half-brother.
 After a show, Jack goes out for drinks and visits a drag bar.

 There, Jack witnesses a tribute performance to Édith Piaf by 31-year-old Ally, who works as a waitress and singer-songwriter.
-He is amazed by her performance, and they spend the night talking.
-Ally discusses her unsuccessful efforts in pursuing a professional music career.
-Ally shares with Jack some lyrics she has been working on, he tells her she is a talented songwriter and should perform her material.
+He is impressed by her performance, and they spend the night talking.
+Ally discusses her unsuccessful efforts to pursue a professional music career.
+She shares lyrics she has written, and Jack tells her she is a talented songwriter and should perform her material.
 Jack invites Ally to his next show.
 Despite her initial refusal, she attends and, with Jack's encouragement, sings "Shallow" on stage with him.
-Jack invites Ally to go on tour with him, and they form a romantic relationship.
+Footage of the performance, recorded by audience members, goes viral, helping launch Ally's career.
+Jack invites Ally on tour, and they form a romantic relationship.

-In Arizona, Ally and Jack go to visit the ranch where Jack grew up and where his father is buried.
-However, they discover that Bobby had sold the land, which was converted into a wind farm.
-Angered at his betrayal, Jack attacks Bobby, who subsequently quits as his manager.
-Before doing so, Bobby reveals that he did inform Jack about the sale, but Jack was too drunk to notice.
+In Arizona, Ally and Jack visit the ranch where Jack grew up and where his father had been buried.
+However, they discover that Bobby has sold the land, which has been converted into a wind farm.
+Angered at the betrayal, Jack attacks Bobby, who subsequently quits as his manager.
+Before leaving, Bobby reveals that he had informed Jack about the sale, but Jack was too drunk to notice.

-While on tour, Ally meets Rez, a record producer who offers her a contract.
-Although visibly bothered, Jack still supports her decision to sign with him.
-Rez refocuses Ally away from country music and towards pop.
+While on tour, Ally meets Rez, a music producer and manager who offers her a contract.
+Although uneasy about the offer, Jack supports Ally’s decision to sign the contract.
+Rez steers Ally away from country music and toward pop.
 Jack misses one of Ally's performances after he passes out drunk in public.
 Jack recovers at the home of his best friend George "Noodles" Stone and later makes up with Ally.
 There, he proposes to her with an impromptu ring made from a loop of a guitar string.
-They are married that same day at a church ministered by a relative of Noodles.
+They marry that same day at a church, with the ceremony officiated by Noodles's cousin.